rapidphp/fsm/README.md

 ### Use log

-By default, if you perform the transitionTo operation, no logging occurs:
+By default, if you perform the `transitionTo` operation, no logging occurs:

 ```php
 $context->transitionTo(WaitingForResponse::class); // Without log
 ```

-To use the log, you must first use useLog and then transitionTo.
+To use the log, you must first use `useLog` and then `transitionTo`.

 ```php
 $context->useLog()->transitionTo(WaitingForResponse::class); // With log
 $context->transitionTo(WaitingForResponse::class, $context->useLog()); // With log
 ```

-You can even pass properties with the PendingLog class.
+You can even pass properties with the `PendingLog` class.

 ```php
 $context->useLog()->with(['status' => 'approved'])->transitionTo(ProfileStep::class);